 In this early time our seas were dominated by types of primitive bacteria.
 They were the first wildlife able to start making oxygen.

-Oxygen is the main by-product of photosynthesis.
+Oxygen is the main by-product of photosynthesisMeaning how plants extract energy by absorbing water and using radiation from the Sun to combine it with carbon dioxide to create sugars.
+More.
 It’s a relatively simple equation that uses sunlight to turn carbon dioxide and water into fuel (sugars) and oxygen.

 Humans can’t tolerate more than a slight increase or decrease in atmospheric concentration of oxygen.
 Divers commonly use oxygen-enriched air to limit their nitrogen saturation.
 But at depths, more than about 30m, will risk central nervous system impacts.